Benjamin Parke Avery

-Benjamin Parke Avery (1828–1875) was an American journalist, poet, essayist, printer, and U.S. ambassador to China.
-He died in Peking.
+Benjamin Parke Avery (1828–1875) was an American journalist, poet, essayist, printer, and diplomat.
+He served as a U.S. Department of State’s chief of mission for China in 1874.

+Biography

 Avery arrived in California aboard the Aurora in 1849.
-He worked as a prospector for a while before buying a drug store in North San Juan and then a newspaper in the mining town.
+He worked as a prospector for a while before buying a drug store in the mining town of North San Juan, California, and then a newspaper.

 He became part owner and editor for the Marysville Appeal.
 A newspaper he established in San Francisco was also contracted as state printer for California.
 He was friends with Charles Crocker and Leland Stanford.

+He served as a U.S. Department of State’s chief of mission (now known as ambassador) for China in 1874.

+Death and legacy

+He died in Peking (now Beijing) on November 8, 1875.
 His death received newspaper coverage and tribute.

-After his death, Edward Bosqui wrote a reminisce about him.
-Ina Coolbrith dedicated a poem to him.
-The California Historical Society has a collection of papers related to him.
+After his death, Edward Bosqui wrote a reminisce about him and Ina Coolbrith dedicated a poem to him.
+The California Historical Society has a collection of his papers.